rlust/RVC-HA/RVC-CAN-Commands.md

 #### Controlling Other Instances

-Replace the instance value (FA05 in the examples above) with the appropriate value for your target instance:
+Replace the instance value (`FA24` for instance 36) with the appropriate value for your target instance:

-- Instance 37: `FA06`
+- Instance 37: `FA25`
-- Instance 38: `FA07`
+- Instance 38: `FA26`
-- Instance 39: `FA08`
+- Instance 39: `FA27`
-- Instance 40: `FA09`
+- Instance 40: `FA28`

 For example, to toggle light instance 40:
 ```
-cansend can0 01FEDB24#24FFFA09FF00FFFF
+cansend can0 01FEDB24#24FFFA28FF00FFFF
 ```

 ### Instance Format in Payload

-In RV-C, the instance number appears to be encoded in the 5th and 6th bytes of the payload.
-In our examples:

-- `FA05` for instance 36 (decimal)
+- The instance is encoded as two bytes: `FA` (fixed), then the instance number as a single byte (hex).
-- `FA06` for instance 37 (decimal)
+- E.g., instance 36 = `FA24`, instance 37 = `FA25`, etc.

-The exact format appears to be FA followed by the hex value of the instance number.
+- Always confirm with a working example from your system.

 ## Notes